ria8651/voxel-tracing-playground/README.md

 ## Sources

 Most of the rust code is taken from the [Vulkano Examples](https://github.com/vulkano-rs/vulkano-examples) triangle demo.
 I used it for basic rendering and I used the basic compute shader demo for the SSBO.
+I got the .rsvo files from [here](https://github.com/ephtracy/voxel-model/tree/master/svo).
 This project relies on:

  - [winit](https://github.com/rust-windowing/winit)
  - [vulkano](https://github.com/vulkano-rs/vulkano)